Al-Andalus: Rule

 Abd al Rahman I died in 788 after a lengthy and prosperous reign.
 He was succeeded by his son, Hisham I, who secured power by exiling his brother who had tried to rebel against him.
 Hisham enjoyed a stable reign of eight years and was succeeded by his son Al-Hakam I. The next few decades were relatively uneventful, with only occasional minor rebellions, and saw the rise of the emirate.
 In 822 Al Hakam died and was succeeded by Abd al-Rahman II, the first great emir of Córdoba.
 He rose to power with no opposition and sought to reform the emirate.
-He quickly reorganized the bureaucracy to be more efficient and built many mosques across the emirate.
+He quickly reorganised the bureaucracy to be more efficient and built many mosques across the emirate.
 During his reign science and art flourished, as many scholars fled the Abbasid caliphate due to the disastrous Fourth Fitna.
 The scholar Abbas ibn Firnas made an attempt to fly, though accounts vary on his success.
 In 852 Abd al Rahman II died, leaving behind him a powerful and well-established state that had become one of the most powerful in the Mediterranean.

 Abd al Rahman was succeeded by Muhammad I of Córdoba, who according to legend had to wear women's clothing to sneak into the imperial palace and be crowned, since he was not the heir apparent.
 His reign marked a decline in the emirate, which was ended by Abd al-Rahman III.
-His reign was marked by multiple rebellions, which were dealt with poorly and weakened the emirate, most disastrously following the rebellion of Umar ibn Hafsun.
+Muhammad's reign was marked by multiple rebellions, which were dealt with poorly and weakened the emirate, most disastrously following the rebellion of Umar ibn Hafsun.
 When Muhammad died, he was succeeded by emir Abdullah ibn Muhammad al-Umawi whose power barely reached outside of the city of Córdoba.
 As Ibn Hafsun ravaged the south, Abdullah did almost nothing, and slowly became more and more isolated, barely speaking to anyone.
 Abdullah purged his administration of his brothers, which lessened the bureaucracy's loyalty towards him.
 Around this time several local Arab lords began to revolt, including one Kurayb ibn Khaldun, who was able to conquer Seville.
 Some loyalists tried to quell the rebellion, but without proper material support, their efforts were in vain.

 He declared that the next emir would be his grandson Abd al-Rahman III, ignoring the claims of his four living children.
 Abdullah died in 912, and the throne passed to Abd al Rahman III.
 Through force of arms and diplomacy, he put down the rebellions that had disrupted his grandfather's reign, obliterating Ibn Hafsun and hunting down his sons.
 After this he led several sieges against the Christians, sacking the city of Pamplona, and restoring some prestige to the emirate.
 Meanwhile, across the sea the Fatimids had risen up in force, ousted the Abbasid government in North Africa, and declared themselves a caliphate.
 Inspired by this action, Abd al Rahman joined the rebellion and declared himself caliph in 929.